-This article will help you quickly compare the best marketing attribution software that are available.
+This article will help you quickly compare the best marketing attribution software that is available.

 This is where marketing attribution software comes in.
 Marketing attribution makes the landscape less daunting by allowing marketers to analyze and understand the internal workings and results of their marketing campaigns.